Things To Do in York – The Ultimate Guide

 One of the very first purpose-built museums in the country, the Yorkshire Museum is composed of four collections which include archaeology, biology, astronomy and geology, presenting an array of both historical and local artefacts originating from the Viking and Roman period.
 Providing an ample array of history and knowledge, the museum hosts a variety of workshop projects for children, and community programmes for adults.
 The botanical gardens, which include an impressive selection of trees, bulbs and shrubs bring life and greenery to the museum, allowing visitors to take part in tranquil scenic walks and relaxing retreats.

-Most popular for being home to the largest maze throughout the entirety of Europe, the York Maze ensures that the whole family will experience an exciting day out.
+Most popular for being home to the largest maze throughout the entirety of Europe, ensuring that the whole family will experience an exciting day out.
 The variety of activities provided for visitors, such as Crazy Golf, the Maze of Illusions and an obstacle course will keep you entertained for hours.
 The wide range of options supplied ensures that group members will be spoilt for choice.
-If you’re looking for a fun and active day out, then be sure to visit the York Maze when researching things to do in York.
+If you’re looking for a fun and active day out when researching things to do in York, add this to your list.

 York City Cruises